geekzter/azure-active-directory-client/README.md

 Once the AAD application is provisioned, run [`login.ps1`](scripts/login.ps1) to get an AAD token for the resource configured.
 This script will propagate the appId of the AAD application created.

 ### End-to-end demo
 You can run AAD application provisioning and login using a single script: [`demo.ps1`](scripts/demo.ps1).
+If you provision the AAD application and then immediately try to log in, you may enter a race condition where the application is not available yet.